Notes: lemon, tarragon, jasmine, ylang-ylang, rose, narcissus, sandalwood, vetiver, tonka bean, benzoin, orris, vanilla

 Jean-Paul Guerlain has said that he hit upon what would be the final composition of Samsara within his first few trials but continued frantically to work on it for years, making over three hundred tests, because he didn't think it could be that easy.
 He was also afraid that his perfume wouldn't pass muster with the marketing panel.
 He later admitted he never was fond of Samsara's name, but the company's marketing director wanted something that sounded striking and assertive, at first suggesting it be called "Success".
 Jean-Paul Guerlain's own working title was "Delicia", to reflect both the sweetness of the fragrance and his attraction to an English equestrienne named Decia who served as his muse (she had told him she didn't care much for perfumes except for the scent of jasmine, rose and sandalwood).
 While working on the ad campaign for the new perfume, the marketing department came up with a tagline: "At the dawn of the third millennium, with Guerlain, woman is reborn."
 Cleverly, the tagline used the words "third millennium" and "reborn", to convince the public that Guerlain didn't live in the past anymore but was poised for the future.
 To reflect the theme of rebirth, the name Samsara was chosen, paired with the Asian-inspired bottle, box, and ad material, all of which seemed taken straight out of Guerlain's oriental tradition.

 Back in 1989, Samsara smelled unmistakably modern, and if you asked many a Guerlain devotee, much like a period piece, slightly pretentious and vain.
 Sandalwood has been a standard Guerlain prerequisite since Jicky, but its predominance in Samsara seemed too bombastic to some.
 Then again, as perfume reviewer Luca Turin comments, "hindsight humbles," and today, Samsara stands as completely Guerlain, triumphantly grand and replete with Guerlinade notes of vanilla, benzoin, tonka bean and orris, plus a Provençal touch of tarragon.
 The heady ripe jasmine came from Guerlain's own extraction factory near Coimbatore in India, and its sensuality was reinforced by ylang-ylang, narcissus and rose.
 But Samsara's most famous aspect was the overdosed sandalwood, gilding and warm — a staggering twenty percent level, way beyond what anyone had ever used before.
 Sandalwood oil in a monumental leading role is challenging: it smells profound but has little radiance and risks to flatten the perfume.
-In Samsara, Jean-Paul Guerlain enhanced it up by whipping in polysantol, and got lift, diffusion and verve.
+Jean-Paul Guerlain solved the problem by adding polysantol, which gave a sense of diffusion and verve to the creamy sweetness of Samsara.

 Bottle.
 The deep red, gold-trimmed Samsara bottle is one of Robert Granai's most elegant Guerlain designs, its curves drawn from the ancient statue of a Khmer dancer's waist and neck, and the stopper shaped like a Buddha's closed eyelid.
 The 30 ml Parfum presentation was nothing short of majestic: the bottle voluminous and heavy and cushioned on a red velvet bed inside a Chinese-style lacquer box.
 The original clear glass atomizers for the EdP and EdT were later replaced by opaque red ones.
 In 2016, the original Samsara Parfum bottle is being replaced by the standard quadrilobe bottle.